Landscapes of the Future

 + 2 manuscripts in preparation

-NARG Project: Exhumation and landscape evolution modelling in NW Africa | 1 article
+NARG Project | Exhumation and landscape evolution modelling in NW Africa

-Part 1: Exhumation data
+Part 2: Exhumation data

 Low-temperature thermochronology studies revealed major exhumation events affecting domains in the hinterland of the Central Atlantic margins, where Palaeozoic and/or Precambrian basement is exposed.
 Thus, domains traditionally assumed to be stable since at least the Variscan and juxtaposed to subsiding Meso-Cenozoic basins, appear to be affected by km-scale vertical movements during the Atlantic rifting and after the Early Jurassic breakup in the Central Atlantic.
 In this project, we investigate the extent and the magnitude of these motions along the NW African margin (Morocco-Mauritania-Senegal).